 Gender Permanent employees Permanent workers

-Return to work rate rn to work rate Retention rate Retention rate
+Return to work rate Retention rate Return to work rate Retention rate

 Male 0 0 - -

 Female 0 0 - -

 Total 0 0 - -

 6. Is there a mechanism available to receive and redress grievances for the following categories of employees and worker?
 If yes, give details of the mechanism in brief.